sjsikora/Hour-of-Code/README.md

 # Hour of Code

-As a challenge to myself and my friends, I have commited to 100 days of coding for an hour.
+As a challenge to myself and my friends, I have committed to 100 days of coding for an hour.
 Here is a log of my day by day and the progress I make:

 ### Day 1

+Rocky start, I first looked into author attribution machine learning models.
+Yet, in a want for simplicity, I changed to a vocal math program.
+Where you read out your math equations and the computer types it.
+Downloaded and used a speech recognizer, then thought I probably should built it in Java.
+I do not want to build it in Java anymore.